Blockstream/gdk/docs/source/gdk-json.rst

              Matches ``"pointer"`` from :ref:`subaccount-list` or :ref:`subaccount-detail`.
 :prevout_script: The script being signed, the script code.
 :user_path: The BIP32 path for the user key.
-:is_segwit: Singlesig only.
-Whether or not the output is segwit.
 :public_key: Singlesig only.
 The user public key.
 :expiry_height: Multisig only.
                 The block height when two-factor authentication expires.